arcvelit/JSON/README.md

 | **Null**         | Null objects are allocated as `JSON` of type `JSON_NULL`, and their object field is `NULL`. |

 ### Parsing
 You can now parse JSON from strings and files.
-Refer to the [src/demos/json_parse.c](src/demos/json_parse.c)demo.
+Refer to the [src/demos/json_parse.c](src/demos/json_parse.c) demo.

 ### User definable macros
 Capacities